Amid surging second coronavirus wave, Canada to unveil more spending

 OTTAWA, Nov 30 (Reuters) - Canada on Monday will unveil new spending plans and detail the cost of its emergency support measures as a harsh second wave of COVID-19 infections forces renewed health restrictions across the country.

+"It'll cover how we're rebuilding a strong and resilient economy, and what we're doing to support you through the pandemic," Prime Minister Justin Trudeau said of the FES late on Sunday.

-The document will include initial investments on green stimulus measures and there will be a "down payment" on a national childcare plan announced in September, sources said last week.
+The FES will include initial investments on green stimulus measures and there will be a "down payment" on a national childcare plan announced in September, sources said last week.

 It is also expected to include new COVID-19 relief measures for hard-hit sectors.
 Freeland will plot what the government considers a sustainable path forward, focusing investments that are most likely to spur growth, sources said.